VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-This term ensures that the bond lengths between consecutive residues remain near the ideal value.
-Deviations from \(L_{\mathrm{ideal}}\) are penalized quadratically, meaning larger errors incur disproportionately higher penalties.
-This helps maintain local geometric consistency and prevents the accumulation of errors that could distort the entire structure.
+Maintaining ideal bond lengths is essential for accurate protein geometry.
+This term penalizes deviations from the ideal bond length quadratically, ensuring that even small deviations are corrected and larger errors are heavily penalized.
+It helps the agent maintain a correct backbone structure, which is crucial for building higher-order structures.

 ---